Dr. Martina Mallery, DDS, NMD, IBDM, AIAOMT

 Dr. Mallery does not promote or recommend the use of fluoride for her patients.
-Dr. Mallery supports and follows the recommendations by IAOMT (International Academy of Oral Medicine & Toxicology).
+She follows the recommendations by IAOMT (International Academy of Oral Medicine & Toxicology).

-While some evidence suggests that topical applications of fluoride (such as brushing with a fluoride-containing toothpaste) might lower the incidence of tooth decay, evidence also suggests that swallowed toothpaste can contribute to childhood overdose.
+While some evidence suggests that topical applications of fluoride might lower the incidence of tooth decay, evidence also suggests that swallowed toothpaste can contribute to childhood overdose.

 -